 Almost nothing in this exhibition was created for aesthetic admiration alone.
 Whether it’s the way a Diné blanket’s lines break into daring geometric forms when placed across a person’s shoulders, or the transformation that a mask undergoes during a ritual, the full beauty of these objects has to be activated by the people who use them.
 One wishes those people were present.
 The more time one spends looking at the works on display at the Met, the more one suspects that they could only ever be seen as they are meant to be seen when used as they were meant to be used.
 Placed behind glass under the banner of “art,” they look abandoned.

 Perhaps this is unavoidable.
 But surely it is not too much to ask that such objects always be presented with an account of the stories and activities that gave them their original meaning.
 Early in the exhibition one comes across a true masterpiece, a dagger whose handle is adorned with a shaman’s owl-eyed face, his trance state beaten onto the thin metal.
 According to Tlingit oral history, one day the metalsmith Saayin.aat came across a meteorite, and forged her blade from this “iron that fell from the sky.”
 Knowing that story makes all the difference to the viewer; it turns the object into something more than just a bit of exquisite craftsmanship.
 Only when all these stories are included—when the why and who matters as much as when and how—can these works be expected to change our understanding of the cultures to which they belonged.

-Robert Rubsam is a writer and critic from New York's Hudson Valley.
+Robert Rubsam is a writer and critic whose work has been published in the New York Times Magazine, The Baffler, and Texas Monthly.
+He is currently an M.F.A. student at Columbia University.
 You can follow him on Twitter at @rob_rubsam.